 If you are in the United States and prefer a mindfulness meditation retreat, this article lists several different options around the country.
 It should be noted that retreats are not meant for beginners, but rather for experienced meditators looking to deepen their practice (or even begin on the road to teaching mindfulness meditation to others).

-If you are specifically looking for an MBSR course near you, the University of Massachusetts Medical School has a useful tool that enables you to search for MBSR-certified teachers based on your location.
+If you are specifically looking for an online MBSR course, the University of Massachusetts Medical School has several options.

 The 7 Best Books on Mindfulness Meditation

 If you prefer reading books on a subject over internet articles or on-site training, here are the top 7 books on mindfulness meditation to further your learning.

 - Mindfulness for Beginners: Reclaiming the Present Moment – And Your Life By Jon Kabat-Zinn: This book, by Jon Kabat-Zinn (the founder of MBSR and the Center for Mindfulness at the University of Massachusetts Medical School, whose name will come up a few more times here) serves as an introduction to mindfulness for beginners.

 - Guided Mindfulness Meditation: A Complete Guided Mindfulness Meditation Program from Jon Kabat-Zinn by Jon Kabat-Zinn: This book serves as a complete mindfulness meditation program that anyone can complete from the comfort of their homes.
 It comes with an accompanying CD that walks readers through the program.
 If one cannot go take some sort of mindfulness meditation class in person, this might be the next best thing.